 Pulse oximeters depend upon the sensor being able to detect light being shone through body tissue and to measure the amount of light being absorbed by oxygenated haemoglobin.
 If ambient light enters the probe site, this can cause the pulse oximeter not to produce a reading at all, or to produce an erroneous reading.
 Many pulse oximetry finger probes are designed to shield the finger from ambient light but this can be negated if a small finger clip probe is applied to a digit that is too large, such as a big toe.
 Equally, if a finger clip probe that is too large is applied to a digit that is too small, there will not be any finger tissue between the light source located in one arm of the probe and the sensor that is located in the opposite arm.
 Another problem that may be encountered is painted fingernails, which may either reflect or absorb the light being shone at them, depending upon the colour of the varnish.

 For a cell to survive and function efficiently, it requires an adequate supply of oxygen so that aerobic metabolism can take place.
 For this to occur, oxygen needs to be uploaded onto the haemoglobin carrier molecules, which takes place at the alveolar interface between the respiratory and circulatory systems and then downloaded within the individual organs.
 The oxygen saturation reading (SpO2) is a measurement of the amount of oxygenated haemoglobin being carried within the circulatory system.
-Therefore, it does not provide a full picture of how well a patient is ventilating, nor does it provide information on the cellular environment that can impact on the ability of the haemoglobin molecule to download oxygen and for the cellular uptake of oxygen.
+Therefore, it does not provide a full picture of how well a patient is ventilating, nor does it provide information on the cellular environment that can impact carriage and utilisation of oxygen.
 This is why a blood gas measurement is required, as information on the CO2 level, pH balance, etc is required to provide a complete picture of the patient’s respiratory function and cellular function.
 For example, in cyanide poisoning, the SpO2 is normal but the cells are hypoxic because the poison prevents the downloading of oxygen from haemoglobin to the cells.
-Thus, pulse oximetry is really providing information on how well oxygen is being uploaded to the haemoglobin molecules and it is inferred from this reading that the patient is either hypoxic or not, although cellular hypoxia may still be present.
+Thus, pulse oximetry is really providing information on how well oxygen is being uploaded to the haemoglobin molecules.

 There are a number of factors that can adversely affect the uploading of oxygen at the alveolar interface between the respiratory and circulatory systems and it is helpful to think of the alveolar membrane as having a respiratory surface and a circulatory surface in considering these.
-The causes of a low SpO2 are listed at the end of this article, but understanding why these are causes is also helpful.
 Follow the oxygen molecule from the atmosphere to the bloodstream and then consider the factors that would prevent oxygen from coming into contact with haemoglobin.

 Whilst pulse oximetry can be of great value in assessing patients with either known respiratory conditions, or with symptoms suggestive of respiratory conditions, such as breathlessness, cough or noisy breathing, it can also be of value as a screening tool to detect serious medical conditions that adversely affect oxygen uploading at the alveolar interface.
 Two such conditions are atypical pneumonia and pulmonary embolus (PE), where respiratory symptoms may not be the predominant ones or may be absent.
 Here, the presence of a low SpO2 may be the only indicator that one is dealing with these two potentially life-threatening conditions.
 There is one caveat to this, however, which is that the SpO2 may need to be assessed after exertion and not just at rest to expose the ventilation/perfusion deficit, especially if the patient is complaining of shortness of breath on exertion, rather than breathlessness at rest.
 The following two cases highlight the benefits of taking this approach.

 Mr Jones is a 54-year-old male who reports that he has had a “flu-like” illness for 2 days with symptoms of “feeling hot and aching all over”.
 Symptom-based questioning provided no clues as to the focus of the infection, although a risk assessment revealed that he had been to a spa hotel during the previous week.
 He was normally fit and well and had no previous medical history of note.
-His observations showed a regular pulse of 110, BP of 130/90, respiratory rate of 20 and a temperature of 38.6°c.
-His SpO2 was 92%, however.
+His observations showed a regular pulse of 110, BP of 130/90, respiratory rate of 20, SpO2 was 92% and a temperature of 38.6°c.
 Clinical examination of his chest was unremarkable.
-He denied having any respiratory symptoms, in terms of a cough, chest pain, or dyspnoea.
+He denied having any respiratory symptoms, such as cough, chest pain, or dyspnoea.

 It is important to recognise both the typical and atypical presentations of this serious illness and a recent European study into the symptoms and signs of pulmonary embolus has highlighted the need to review our knowledge of how patients with a PE present.
-This is because we need to be able to use this information when we match the patient’s symptoms and signs to a pattern of illness during the clinical reasoning process and also to identify the red flags that might be present.
 The study found that only 50% of patients with a PE present with dyspnoea; 39% with pleuritic chest pain; 15% with substernal chest pain; and only 24% had clinical signs of a lower limb venous thromboembolism (VTE).
 In particular, patients with large, or centrally-located PE often present with non-specific symptoms and signs, such as unexplained syncope or hypotension, sweating, central chest pain, or persistent dyspnoea.
 Of greater concern though, was the finding that over 40% of patients who died from a PE were undiagnosed pre-mortem and that only 7% of the patients who died early were correctly diagnosed as having had a pulmonary embolus before death.

 Pulse oximetry measures the amount of oxygenated haemoglobin circulating in the peripheral arterial circulation, presenting this as a percentage of the total haemoglobin present.